ashok07-ai/library-management-system-backend-spring-boot/readme.md

 # Simple Library Management System

 Welcome to the **Library Management System Platform** repository!
-This project is a robust and scalable e-commerce application built using **Spring Boot**.
-It supports core functionalities like user management, product catalog, order processing, and payment integration.
+This project is a robust and scalable application built using **Spring Boot**.
+It supports core functionalities like books management, authors information with publisher details too.

 ---